Difference Between Copper Cookware and Non Stick

 Key Takeaways

-1. Copper cookware is a type of cookware made of copper, which conducts heat well and is often used by professional chefs, whereas non-stick cookware has a special coating that prevents food from sticking to the surface.
+1. Copper cookware is a type of cookware made of copper, which conducts heat well and is used by professional chefs, whereas non-stick cookware has a special coating that prevents food from sticking to the surface.

 2. Copper cookware requires more maintenance, as it needs to be cleaned and polished regularly to prevent tarnishing, while non-stick cookware is easier to clean.